Quick Answer

 MCP: The protocol enabling this

 Model Context Protocol (MCP) is what allows agents to actually do things.
-It's a standard way for AI models to interact with external services—file systems, APIs, databases.
+It's a standard way for AI models to interact with external services like file systems, APIs, and databases.

 For translation, MCP servers provide access to translation management systems, file operations for updating translation files, database queries for translation memory, and webhook triggers for CI/CD integration.